David-OConnor/pyflow/README.md

 ## Why add another Python dependency manager?
-`Pipenv` and `Poetry` both address this problem.
-Some reasons why this tools is different:
+`Pipenv`,`Poetry` both address this problem.
+Some reasons why this tool is different:

-- It eeps dependencies in the project directory, in `__pypackages__`.
-It abstracts over the virtual environment, and doesn't modify files outside the project directory.
+- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify files outside the project directory.

 - By not requiring Python to install or run, it remains intallation-agnostic.
 This is especially important on Linux, where there may be several versions of Python installed, with different versions and access levels.
 This avoids complications, especially for new users.

-- This automates the build and publish process, in addition to managing dependencies.

-## What this doesn't do currently
+If multiple python versions are found, it allows the user to select the desired one.

+## Todo
 - Check or resolve dependency conflicts
+- Improve CLI and console feedback.
+- Improve docs

 ## Building and uploading your project to PyPi.
 In order to build and publish your project, additional info is needed in